jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/README.md

 5 - C6 Retention Enabled

-6 - ME Region Updated to Latest from Intel
+6 - ME UPDATED TO 3.1.3.131 (Latest provided by intel to this chipset C610/C612)

 7 - Boot time improved